Pixplicity/beginners-workshop/cheatsheet.md

 > **Tip**: Try to never use anything but sp or dp unless you absolutely have to.
 Using sp and dp will make your Android applications compatible with multiple screen densities and resolutions.

-You can resize your graphical resources with the following ratio table:
+You can resize your graphical resources with the following ratio table, or [use our handly online calculator](https://pixplicity.com/dp-px-converter/):

 | mdpi | hdpi | xhdpi | xxhdpi |
 | :--: | :--: | :---: | :----: |